dhansel/IECDevice/README.md

 For low-level devices (derived from the IECDevice class), two additional functions need to be overridden: ```peek()``` must return the next data byte that will be retuned by a call to ```read()``` and ```read(buffer, bufferSize)``` which when called should return a chunk of data to be transferred.
-See the [IECFileDevice class reference](#iecfiledevice-class-reference) section for the full function definitions.
+See the [IECDevice class reference](#iecdevice-class-reference) section for the full function definitions.

 Even with these functions being defined, JiffyDos support is initially disabled for low-level devices